Policy on Alcohol, Tobacco, and Other Drugs

 - Behavior that encourages or contributes to excessive alcohol consumption by any student.

-- Alcoholic beverages may not, in any circumstances, be used by, possessed by, or distributed to any person under 21 years of age.
+- Alcoholic beverages may not, in any circumstances, be used by, possessed by or distributed to any person under twenty-one (21) years of age.

-- In on-campus housing facilities, alcoholic beverages are permitted only when all occupants of an apartment are 21 or older and when all present are age twenty-one or older.
+- In on-campus housing facilities, alcoholic beverages are permitted only when all occupants of an apartment are twenty-one and when all present are age twenty-one or older.
 No alcohol is allowed in an on-campus housing room or apartment unless all assigned residents or guests present are 21 or older and may be confiscated by Student Life and/or Campus Safety and Security and Security personnel.

 - Cigarettes may be possessed, but not smoked on university property.
 E-cigarettes, cigars, chewing tobacco and other tobacco products are not permitted on university property.

 - Prescription drugs are permitted on university property only for use by the person to whom the prescription is written.

-- Use, sale, advertisement, or distribution of tobacco products (i.e., cigarettes, chewing tobacco, cigars, etc.) in university facilities, on university grounds, at university events, and in university fleet vehicle.
+- Use, sale, advertisement or distribution of tobacco products (i.e. cigarettes, chewing tobacco, cigars, e-cigarettes, vaping devices, etc.) in university facilities, on university grounds, at university events, and in university fleet vehicle.

 These stipulations are also University policy.

 - Serving alcohol to an individual who has not reached 21 years of age is prohibited on Viterbo property and at university-sponsored events.

-- Moderate amounts of alcohol are permitted and may be consumed in the privacy of on-campus apartments and theme houses when all occupants and/or guests present in the room are 21 years of age or older.
+- Moderate amounts of alcohol are permitted and may be consumed in the privacy of on-campus housing facilities when all occupants and/or guests present in the room are 21 years of age or older.
 In such cases, the doors should be closed and all other policies governing noise and other common courtesies must be followed.

 - Individuals and groups are responsible for and will be held accountable for their choices and behaviors related to alcohol and other drugs.
 If an individual or group exhibits alcohol and/or drug intoxication and unruly behavior, the individual and/or group may be sanctioned for both the intoxication and the disruptive behavior.